galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 {: .question}

-## Summary
+## Galaxy workflow summary

 Those are just a few tools, but they offer many parameters that you can tune depending on your analysis.
-Additionally, we provide you with an [example history](https://usegalaxy.eu/u/j.jakiela/h/data-management-in-medicinal-chemistry-tutorial) and the dedicated [workflow](https://usegalaxy.eu/u/j.jakiela/w/data-management-in-medicinal-chemistry-workflow) corresponding to the tools we used in this small tutorial.
+Additionally, we provide you with an [example history](https://usegalaxy.eu/u/j.jakiela/h/data-management-in-medicinal-chemistry-tutorial) and the dedicated [workflow](https://usegalaxy.eu/u/j.jakiela/w/data-management-in-medicinal-chemistry-workflow) of this small tutorial.
 You are more than welcome to explore other tools in the Galaxy Chemical Toolbox though!

 # Data-driven medicinal chemistry - yesterday, today and tomorrow